 All my love,

-Liselotte was staying with an older cousin (Hannah Altmann), her husband (Manfred Altmann) and their daughter (Eva).
-They had settled in London after arriving in England from Berlin, soon after Hitler gained power in 1933.
+Liselotte was staying with an older cousin (Hannah Altmann), her husband (Manfred Altmann) and their young adult daughter (Eva).
+They had settled in London after arriving in England from Berlin, very soon after Hitler gained power in 1933.
 At the time of Liselotte’s stay, the family were living in a house on Finchley Road, West Hampstead, an area with a strong presence of German, Austrian and other central European refugees.

 Eléonore Zimmermann was one of Liselotte’s close friends at Yale, a friendship that lasted for the rest of Liselotte’s life.
 She was the daughter of a German refugee father and a French mother.
-After years living in France, North Africa, Italy and Switzerland, she and her parents arrived in the U.S. shortly after the end of the war.
+After years living in France, North Africa, Italy and Switzerland, she and her parents arrived in the United States shortly after the end of the war.

 The reference to “This England” is from Shakespeare’s Richard II: “This royal throne of kings, this sceptred isle… This blessed plot, this earth, this realm, this England.”

 Referring to Joseph McCarthy, a United States Republican senator from the state of Wisconsin and anti-communist demagogue.

 Adjusted for inflation, $200 would today be the equivalent of less than $2,000 – that is a travel allowance of $500 per month.

 Bradley University in Peoria, Illinois.

 Austin Warren (1899–1986) was a distinguished American literary scholar, at this time a professor of English at the University of Michigan.